 Schubert: Symphony #2 in Bb Major

 This was a request.
 This symphony is in Bb, the part is a TRANSPOSED part, printed in G & C but in the outer movements you play Bb & F (transpose down a major second like a Bb Clarinet or Trumpet).
 Note the indication "B F" at the beginning, this is a German spelling, B in German is B FLAT.
 B natural in German is spelled H. Also note the 3rd movement does NOT transpose, it is played C & G as printed and is so indicated at the beginning of that movement.
 Confusing, but watch for transposed parts in literature from this period, especially older editions.
+I came out of retirement and played this piece recently (late September 2018).
+The library gave me a new edition (Bärenreiter) but the part is STILL transposed as before.
+This is the only Schubert symphony that has a transposed part and I can't imagine why Bärenreiter kept that notation in this new edition.

 For me this is the most problematic of his symphonies.
 The register is low, so articulation is an major issue.
 I mute the drums even in a regular performance to help with that.
 There are places where I actually play Cs and not Bbs (a fair number) and I mark "C" as a reminder, which again - can be confusing.
 This would be a good part to re-do from scratch with a notation program at some point to simplify the mental gymnastics.